-During the reporting period, the Company formulated the Opinions of Industrial Bank on Promoting the Green Transformation of the Group in an All-round Way, continued to promote the development of the green financial business of the Group in an all-round way.
+During the reporting period, the Company formulated the Opinions of Industrial Bank on Promoting the Green Transformation of the Group in an All-round Way, continued to promote the development of the green financial business of the Group, and strove to build a "Green Banking Group" with the goal of achieving the Green Transformation of the Group in an all-round way.
 As of the end of the reporting period, the balance of green financial financing in the on balance and off-balance sheet amounted to RMB1,629.76 billion, representing an increase of RMB243.057 billion or 17.53% as compared with that at the end of the previous year; the size of green investment banking business amounted to RMB129.473 billion; the balance of investment in green bonds of non-financial enterprises amounted to RMB33.156 billion; the financial balance of green supply chain amounted to RMB40.448 billion, covering 95 green exclusive industries; the balance of green leasing business amounted RMB58.1 billion; the size of green trust amounted to RMB19.5 billion.
 In terms of financing support for projects based on equator principle, financial capital for a total of 100 projects subject to equator principle has come into force (financing contracts were concluded), involving a total loan of RMB59.747 billion.